Monday, June 29, 2009

 Tuesday, June 23, 2009

-One who sells grain from a certain field may not mix grain from other fields, even if mixing new grain with new of the same quality.
-However, strong wine may be mixed into mild wine at the time of wine-making, since it improves the taste.
+One who sells grain from a specific field may not mix grain from other areas, even if mixing new grain with new of the same quality.
+However, strong wine may be mixed into mild wine during wine-making since it improves the taste.

 Monday, June 22, 2009